 Close to the Seine River, wander in the Jardin des Tuileries and the Jardin de Palais-Royal.
 Sit by the fountains and enjoy the blooming magnolia trees.

-Don’t miss the Jardin du Luxembourg!
+Don’t miss the Luxembourg Gardens!
 You might want to sail a boat in the fountain!
+Or the exquisite roses at Parc de Bagatelle.

-Other favourite parks include the Jardin des Plantes, Parc Montsouris and Parc des Buttes-Chaumont.
+Other favourite parks include the Jardin des Plantes, Parc Monceau, and Parc des Buttes-Chaumont.

 Why not try strolling along the Coulée Verte, the abandoned railway that became an urban walkway in Paris, inspiring New York’s Highline?
 You’ll pass gorgeous architecture, rose gardens, lime trees and parks just perfect for a picnic.
 When you arrive at the Bois de Vincennes, be sure to visit the Parc Floral de Paris.
 Paris in spring is a showstopper when the blossoms arrive!